 Other formative relationships include Andrew's creative work with choreographers/dancers and filmmakers Angie Moon, Abraham Texidor and Norberto Collazo; as well as frequent multimedia work with photo-based artist Tanea Hynes.
 His short film collaboration with Moon, “Sticky Geraniums”, was featured during the 2017 NYC Independent Film Festival; while his work with Texidor and Collazo (both of NA2 Dance Theater) has been featured during multiple FUERZAfest Latinx LGBTQ Festivals in their dance extravaganza events.

 As an electric guitarist, Andrew actively performs in solo, chamber music and band settings.
-He primarily performs the music of fellow emerging composers such as Phong Tran, Shelley Washington and Damian Ponce de Leon and his playing has been featured at The Music Gallery (Toronto), Scholes Street Studio (Brooklyn) and 918 Bathurst Centre for Culture, Arts, Media and Education.
-Andrew is a longtime collaborator of Toronto-based composer Bekah Simms, who's debut release on the Centrediscs label, "impurity chains", prominently features his playing on the title track and the Juno-nominated piece, Granitic.
+He primarily performs the music of fellow young composers such as Phong Tran, Shelley Washington and Damian Ponce de Leon; and his playing has been featured at The Music Gallery (Toronto), Scholes Street Studio (Brooklyn) and 918 Bathurst Centre for Culture, Arts, Media and Education.
+Andrew is a longtime collaborator of Toronto-based composer Bekah Simms; who's debut release on the Centrediscs label, impurity chains, prominently features his playing on the title track and the Juno-nominated piece, Granitic.
 Upcoming performances include new pieces by Tyler Kline and Darian Thomas, performing with Contact Contemporary Music at Bang on a Can's “LOUD Weekend” and multiple performances throughout the 21C Guitar Conference in Ottawa, Canada.

-Andrew's upcoming projects for 2018/2019 each further his goals of communal connection and integration.
-They include a solo saxophone commissioning consortium with emerging saxophonist Samantha Etchegary; new pieces for performers such as Tim Brady's Instruments of Happiness, tubist Tristan Whalen-Hughes, the NYC ensemble Real Loud, and bass clarinetist Katianna Zaffery; and a new work with Toronto-based organization Din of Shadows.
+Andrew's upcoming projects for 2019 each further his goals of communal connection and integration.
+They include a solo saxophone commissioning consortium with emerging saxophonist Samantha Etchegary; new pieces for performers such as Tim Brady's Instruments of Happiness, tubist Tristan Whalen-Hughes, the NYC ensemble Real Loud, and clarinetist Luke Ellard; as well as a new work with Toronto-based organization Din of Shadows.
 Set to be premiered in 2020/2021, Andrew is working in collaboration with Nunatsiavut Inuk Activist, Artist and Author Delilah Saunders on a chamber opera concerning perceptions of human “belonging.”

 Andrew holds a Bachelor of Music (honours) from Memorial University of Newfoundland and a Masters in Music Theory and Composition from NYU Steinhardt School of Culture, Education and Human Development.
 His previous mentors include Michael Gordon, Julia Wolfe, Andrew Staniland and Clark Ross.
 Andrew is currently a PhD student in Music Composition at Western University in London, Ontario, Canada; under the tutelage of Paul Frehner and David Myska.